The Kaur Foundation Team

 Jessi Kaur taught English Literature at a Delhi University college before moving to California where she is a Human Resources Consultant for high-tech companies in the Silicon Valley.
 She is the founder of IGS NOW a non-profit spiritual organization that is committed to working in and towards global synergy, on the board of Kaur Foundation.
 She is serving her second term as a Fine Arts Commissioner for the city of Cupertino, California.

-Mirin Phool, co-founder, and President of Kaur Foundation & drives the vision behind Kaur Foundation.
+Mirin Phool, co-founder of Kaur Foundation & drives the vision behind Kaur Foundation.
 She is passionate about civil rights and creating inclusive and safe educational environments for all students.
 She has helped design and develop engaging educational tools for classroom learning, delivered through school curriculum, that promote a better understanding of America’s diverse communities.